Querent-ai/querent-docs/querent/docs/features/retriever_traversar_review.md

 ---
-title: Retriever-Based Search vs. Traverser-Based Search
+title: New Knowledge Discovery and Data Fabric Traversal Capabilities
 sidebar_position: 3
 ---

 ## Overview

-This guide outlines the different data discovery methods available within R!AN, detailing the required configuration properties for each.
-These methods are integral for discovering data efficiently to generate meaningful insights.
+This guide outlines the different data discovery methods available within R!AN.
+Understanding these methods is integral for efficiently discovering data and generating meaningful insights.

 ### Retriever-Based Search

 Retriever-based search is designed to find relevant documents and contexts using natural language queries.
-It utilizes [contextually aware embeddings](../advanced/contextually_aware_embedding.md) to perform similarity searches over the semantic data fabric.
-This approach focuses on retrieving documents that are semantically similar to the query, making it efficient for identifying relevant information quickly.
+It utilizes [Attention-Based Graph Embeddings](../features/attention_embedding.md) to perform similarity searches over the data fabric, focusing on retrieving data points that are semantically similar to the query.
+This approach is efficient for quickly identifying relevant information.

 ![Retriever-Based Search](../assets/guides/Contextually%20Aware%20Embeddings%20Search.png)

-*Figure 1: Query Vector Representation and Top-k Retrieval Process - This diagram illustrates how a query is transformed into a vector representation, serving as the anchor point for the search.
-The algorithm calculates the similarity between the query vector and other knowledge vectors in the semantic data fabric, retrieving the top-k vectors that most closely align with the query, representing the most relevant documents or data points.*
+*Figure 1: The query is transformed into a vector representation.
+The algorithm retrieves the top-k vectors in the data fabric that are most similar, representing the most relevant documents or data points.*

 #### Key Features:

-- **Contextually Aware Embeddings**: Uses embeddings that capture the semantic meaning of both the query and data by understanding the context in which data appears.
-- **Natural Language Queries**: Suitable for quick searches using natural language, making it user-friendly.
+- **Natural Language Queries**: Supports quick searches using natural language, enhancing user experience.
-- **Similarity-Based Retrieval**: Retrieves documents based on their similarity to the query, providing relevant results efficiently.
+- **Similarity-Based Retrieval**: Retrieves data points based on their semantic similarity to the query, providing relevant results efficiently.

 ### Traverser-Based Search

-Traverser-based search leverages graph traversal techniques to explore the relationships between entities within the [semantic data fabric](../advanced/explore_data_fabric.md).
-This method provides a deeper understanding of the interconnected data, uncovering hidden connections and patterns that might be missed by retrieval methods.
+Traverser-based search uses graph traversal techniques to explore connections between entities within the [data fabric](../advanced/explore_data_fabric.md).
+This method provides a deeper understanding of interconnected data, uncovering hidden connections and patterns that might be missed by retriever-based methods.

 ![Traverser-Based Search](../assets/guides/Semantic_fabric.png)

-*Figure 2: Traverser-Based Search Process - This image visualizes how a query vector identifies the most relevant embeddings within the semantic data fabric.
-The traversal process then examines surrounding data points, uncovering not only direct matches but also related entities and connections, thereby providing a broader contextual understanding.*
+*Figure 2: A query vector identifies relevant embeddings within the data fabric.
+The traversal process then explores surrounding data points, uncovering related entities and connections for broader contextual understanding.*

 #### Key Features:

-- **Graph Traversal**: Utilizes graph traversal techniques to explore and analyze relationships between entities, providing a comprehensive view of the data.
+- **Graph Traversal**: Utilizes traversal techniques to explore and analyze connections between data points, providing a comprehensive view of the data.
-- **In-Depth Insights**: Offers richer insights and more detailed explanations by delving into the context surrounding the relationships.
 - **Complex Query Handling**: Suitable for complex queries that require an understanding of data relationships, going beyond simple similarity searches.

 #### Advantages of Traverser-Based Search: